Westinghouse Work at the Fair

 While this system permits the use of exceedingly high tension for transmission over great distances, it delivers both alternating and direct current at any potential at the receiving end of a single circuit from one dynamo at the generating station.
 In no case is the value of its application more apparent than in mining.
 Direct current from the rotary transformer is excellently adapted to haulage and hoisting, while the air compressors, lights, etc., may be operated by either the same current or that from the reducing transformers.

-The street railway exhibit in the Electricity Building was fully described and illustrated in The Elelectrical Engineer, of July 5.
+The street railway exhibit in the Electricity Building was fully described and illustrated in The Electrical Engineer, of July 5.
 In addition to this, however, there are three supplimentary Westinghouse exhibits.
 Thus, in the transportation building there is a Lamokin 18-foot car with two 30 h.p.
 Westinghouse single reduction motors and a series multiple controller, etc,; on an exhibition track near the north end of the Terminal Station is a 20-foot Laclede car similarly equipped, and in Machinery Hall has just been completed a 750 h.p. railway generator, the armature of which is mounted directly upon the shaft of an Allis engine running at only 90 revolutions per minute.
 This machine is unique.
 It has never before been assembled, as the armature, after being wound, was sent to Milwaukee, where it was fixed to the engine shaft.
 The illustration, Fig. 3, gives an excellent idea of the peculiar construction and arrangement of the engine and generator.
 A detailed account of the latter will be forthcoming as soon as it has been run and tested.

 Apparatus for arc and incandescent lighting are shown in the Electricity Building just east of the railway exhibit, and include standard alternators of various sizes including the field casting of one of 450 kilowatts, showing the Westinghouse method of casting the laminated poles into the cast iron frame.
 Here are standard converters and transformers, special converters with non-arcing metal lighting arrestors, direct current motors and generators of the horizontal, multipolar, and Manchester types, alternating current arc light dynamos, Shallenberger meters complete and in operation, and also in parts to show the interior mechanism, Wurts non-arcing metal lightning arresters in operation, other types of arresters for direct currents, and a great variety of well-known styles of switches, ammeters, and voltmeters for direct and alternating currents.
 In the southwest corner of the space is a dark room for special exhibits of high-potential and high frequency phenomena, where exhibitions are given daily.
 Some of Mr. Tesla's early apparatus is also shown as well as some of that with which he has obtained such remarkable results in the use of high-frequency alternating currents.

-Nearly everyone is now familiar with the great Columbus mural decoration occupying the entire wall space above the south gallery of the Electricty Building and forming a conspicuous part of the WSestinghouse display, where the lettering and decorative work is all outlined with Sawyer-Man stopper lamps supplied with current from the central station in the Machinery Hall.
+Nearly everyone is now familiar with the great Columbus mural decoration occupying the entire wall space above the south gallery of the Electricty Building and forming a conspicuous part of the Westinghouse display, where the lettering and decorative work is all outlined with Sawyer-Man stopper lamps supplied with current from the central station in the Machinery Hall.
 The machinery in the Mines and Mining Building, or so much of it as is in operation, is run by two 150 h.p.
 500 volt direct current Westinghouse motors, and a 20 h.p. motor of the same make operates an elevator in the New South Wales exhibit in the Transportation Building.
 The Yale and Towne crane in Machinery Hall, described in our last issue, is also equipped with Westinghouse motors of the Manchester type.

 For more on the engines at the 1893 World's Fair I highly recommend: